mfoemmel/fig/README.md

 #### `--list-remote` ####

-When using the `--list-remote` command against an FTP server, fig uses a pool of FTP sessions to improve performance.
+When using the `--list-remote` command against an FTP server, Fig uses a pool of FTP sessions to improve performance.
 By default it opens 16 connections, but that number can be overridden by setting the `FIG_FTP_THREADS` environment variable.

 #### `--login` ####

-If the `--login` option is supplied, fig will look for credentials.
-If environment variables `FIG_REMOTE_USER` and/or `FIG_REMOTE_PASSWORD` are defined, fig will use them instead of prompting the user.
+If the `--login` option is supplied, Fig will look for credentials.
+If environment variables `FIG_REMOTE_USER` and/or `FIG_REMOTE_PASSWORD` are defined, Fig will use them instead of prompting the user.
 If ~/.netrc exists, with an entry corresponding to the host parsed from `FIG_REMOTE_URL`, that entry will take precedence over `FIG_REMOTE_USER` and `FIG_REMOTE_PASSWORD`.
-If sufficient credentials are still not found, fig will prompt for whatever is still missing, and use the accumulated credentials to authenticate against the remote server.
-Even if both environment variables are defined, fig will only use them if `--login` is given.
+If sufficient credentials are still not found, Fig will prompt for whatever is still missing, and use the accumulated credentials to authenticate against the remote server.
+Even if both environment variables are defined, Fig will only use them if `--login` is given.

 Examples